 Today, Elmhurst is an exciting neighborhood home to many New Yorkers and very diverse in its cultural background.
 The neighborhood is part of Queens Community Board 4, and has many accessible means of transportation.

 The IND Queens Boulevard Line has trains E, G, R, and V serving subways located on Elmhurst Avenue, Grand Avenue-Newtown and Woodhaven Boulevard.
 The IRT Flushing Line has trains serving stations at 74th Street-Broadway, 82nd Street-Jackson Heights, and 90th Street-Elmhurst Avenue.
 Buses that run through Elmhurst include the Q29, Q53, Q58,Q59, and Q60.
-Elmhurst is known for its historic churches that are scattered throughout the neighborhood.

 These unique landmarks include the First Presbyterian Church of Newtown, St. James Parish Hall, Reformed Dutch Church of Newtown, St. Adalbert Roman Catholic Church, and Elmhurst Baptist Church.
 Many of these churches were built as early as the 1800s and are considered churches of historic vintage.